 Revised TPE terminology

-Are you sitting or re-sitting TPE in 2017?
-Find out how TPE terminology has been revised to ensure the qualification remains relevant for accounting profession needs.
+Are you sitting or re-sitting TPE?
+Find out how TPE terminology was revised in 2017 to ensure the qualification remains relevant for accounting profession needs.

 There have been changes to the terminology used and this article includes helpful definitions of what examiners will be looking for when asking you to analyse or describe a situation.

 Students should be reassured that there have been no fundamental changes to the way that TPE is examined.
 Instead, these changes in terminology bring into line the terminology used for our exams, with the terminology in the ICAS syllabus.